Start a Spire project

 All development work is the responsibility of the Implementation Team.
 As a result, implementation teams need to initiate the request to provision Configured Commerce environments in the cloud for Optimizely customers.
 This document outlines the process, environments, and resources involved to ensure a smooth transition for implementation teams and Optimizely customers.

-There are multiple data points that are needed to initiate a Configured Commerce project.
+Configured Commerce needs multiple data points to initiate a project.
+See Build service v2 for information.
 Optimizely uses Git source control and infrastructure tools to deploy Configured Commerce websites to the cloud environment.

 Front end setup (/FrontEnd)